Sanyam17-beep/SayData-Assignment/README.md

 >13.
 User can save data by clicking on check box in recentfiles then save button icon
 >14.
 Trash or delete record management is implemented and confirmation box will open if user want to delete all trash
 >15.
 Sidebar is fully functional and Show data based on selected option
+>16.
+Loading bar is also implemented for Trancription

 ## How to run